gabbyrocket/gabbyrocket.github.io/README.md

 <h2>About Me</h2>
 <div class="card">
 <p>
-Hands-on engineering student with experience in CAD, FEA, CNC machining, and full-cycle hardware development.
+Aerospace engineering graduate student specializing in propulsion, with hands-on experience in high-power rocketry, structural design, FEA, and hardware fabrication.
+Skilled in SolidWorks, ANSYS, MATLAB, and Simulink, with a track record of taking systems from concept through tested hardware.
+Pursuing a Master of Science in Aerospace Engineering at USC with a propulsion specialization, targeting roles in aerospace and defense.
 </p>
 </div>
 </section>